oracle/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

     the connection; for this lab we will choose “Define by Specification” for the connections created.
-Please click “Define by Specification” to continue. (if you only have an “endpoint” see [Appendix B: Create Service Connection from Endpoint](#appendix-b-create-service-connection-from-endpoint) for an example of “Define by Endpoint”)
+Please click “Define by Specification” to continue. (if you only have an “endpoint” see [Appendix A: Create Service Connection from Endpoint](#appendix-a-create-service-connection-from-endpoint) for an example of “Define by Endpoint”)

  ![](./media/image149.png)